jihan-lee01/f2024_econ725_ps01/README.md

 ## Contributions
 - Jihan: Writing Objective, Planned Workflow section in README file.
 - Briana: Project title, member names, and description.

+- ChatGPT was used for the Description, Objective, and Planned Workflow sections
+- We encountered a Merge Conflict when we were both making changes to the README file at the same time.
+We manually created a pull request and edited the README file on GitHub in order to resolve the conflict.